Dolbeault cohomology for almost complex manifolds: Introduction

 \begin{quote} Is $h_\delb^{p,q}$ independent of the choice of the Hermitian structure?
 If not, give some other definition of these numbers which depend only on the almost-complex structure, and which generalizes the numbers $h_\delb^{p,q}=\dim H^{p,q}_\delb$ for a compact complex manifold. \end{quote}

 In 2013, Kotschick provided an updated account of Hirzebruch's problem list \cite{Problem}.
 On Problem 20, Kotschick writes ``There seems to have been no progress at all on this problem, which asks for a development of harmonic Dolbeault theory on arbitrary almost complex manifolds''.
+The first part of Hirzebruch's question has been very recently answered negatively by Holt and Zhang in \cite{HZ}.
+Specifically, they show that there is an almost complex structure on the Kodaira-Thurston manifold such that $h^{0,1}$ varies with different choices of Hermitian metrics.
 The Dolbeault cohomology theory introduced in the present paper settles the second part of Hirzebruch's question.
-Furthermore, we investigate the metric-independence of these and some related harmonic spaces.

 We end this introduction with an overview of the properties and applications of Dolbeault cohomology for almost complex manifolds that are developed in this paper.